balderdashy/sails/README.md

 ![sails.jpg](http://i.imgur.com/o0Qsp.jpg)

 # Sails
-Sails makes it easier to build custom, realtime Node.js apps.
-We designed it to resemble the MVC architecture you're used to from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of app and website development.
+Sails makes it easy to build custom, enterprise-grade Node.js apps.
+It is designed to resemble the MVC architecture from frameworks like Ruby on Rails, but with support for the more modern, data-oriented style of web app development.
+It's especially good for building realtime features like chat.

 ### Philosophy
 Sails espouses the same convention-over-configuration philosophy and emphasis on developer happiness, but takes it a step further.
 Like Node.JS, Sails.JS allows you to write your app entirely in JavaScript, the language you or your team is already using to build the client-side portion of your web or mobile web app.
 This cuts development to a fraction of the time.
+We've used Sails to build production-ready, realtime apps in a matter of weeks that would have taken at least two months before.

 ### Performance
 Meanwhile, since Sails is written in Node.js, your servers reap the performance benefits of an event-driven, asynchronous architecture. (http://venturebeat.com/2011/08/16/linkedin-node/)